 Next, select the common language your audience speaks.
 If you’re targeting a bilingual audience, you can choose more than one language.

-Here’s where Facebook gets interesting, but also a little bit challenging.
+Here’s where Facebook gets interesting but also a little bit challenging.
 In the past, Facebook would allow agents and brokers to target audiences by income, ZIP code, gender, marital status, and more demographics that indicate someone might buy or sell a home soon.
-In fact, they even had a category called “likely to move” making targeting dead simple.
+They even had a category called “likely to move,” making targeting dead simple.

 Now, because of their new fair housing regulations, Facebook only lets agents target by interest.
-Don’t worry, you can still pick interests that might indicate someone is likely to make a move in the near future.
+Don’t worry—you can still pick interests that might indicate someone is likely to make a move soon.
 You just need to be more creative.
 Here are a few interests you might want to consider targeting: